relessawy/service-balance/README.md

 		src/main/resources/application.properties

-Not that you can also change the EMS configuration here.
+Note that you can also change the EMS configuration here.

 #How to deploy on openshift